 Cigarette smoke contains substances associated with adverse effects on the fetus and on the newborn's health later in life.
-The children born to smoking mothers have LBW^[15], while the rate of preterm deliveries is greater^[16].
-Smoking in pregnancy entails an almost 2-fold risk of LBW, which is associated with higher morbidity and mortality rates in perinatal period and infancy.
-Data from the French Epipage study show that maternal smoking is a risk factor for very preterm birth^[17].
+The children born to smoking mothers have lower birth weight^[16], while the rate of preterm deliveries is greater^[17].
+Smoking in pregnancy entails an almost twofold risk of LBW, which is associated with higher morbidity and mortality rates in perinatal period and infancy.
+Data from the French Epipage study show that maternal smoking is a risk factor for very preterm birth^[18].
 Cigarette smoking causes damage to fetal lungs at a crucial stage of development, which may lead to decreased lung capacity, higher rate of respiratory infections, asthma and emphysema later in life.
 Cigarette smoking entails lesions to the embryo and fetus throughout the period of perinatal development and later in infancy via breastfeeding.
-At the age of 16 years, these children showed lower calculating, reading and speech abilities as compared with their peers born by non-smoking mothers.
-Current smoking is one of the factors directly related to infertility^[18].
-The risk of intrapartum stillbirth associated with smoking in pregnancy is potentiated by the age of the mother^[19].
-Some authors talk that outcomes later in time might have a too low value to exert a positive effect on decisions to quit smoking^[20].
-Furthermore, some authors have detected an association between low socio-occupational status and congenital anomalies of the respiratory system, heart and circulatory system^[21].
+At the age of 16 years, these children showed lower calculating, reading and speech abilities as compared with their peers born to nonsmoking mothers.
+Current smoking is one of the factors directly related to infertility^[19].
+The risk of intrapartum stillbirth associated with smoking in pregnancy is potentiated by the age of the mother^[20].
+Some authors talk that outcomes later in time might have too low a value to exert a positive effect on decisions to quit smoking^[21].
+Furthermore, some authors have detected an association between low sociooccupational status and congenital anomalies of the respiratory system, the heart and the circulatory system^[22].

 As Zagreb and Novi Sad were the only cities that took part in a previous study conducted in 1991, currently present harmful habits in pregnant women from these two cities and congenital malformations in their children that could be potentially associated with these habits were compared.
-The four maternity hospitals from Zagreb cover the city and county of Zagreb as a catchment area and perform some 10 500 deliveries per year, which is 2 fold that recorded in the Novi Sad hospital with the city of Novi Sad and a major part of Vojvodina as the catchment area.
+The four maternity hospitals from Zagreb cover the City of Zagreb and Zagreb County as a catchment area and perform some 10,500 deliveries per year, which is twofold that recorded in the Novi Sad hospital with the city of Novi Sad and a major part of Vojvodina as the catchment area.